mpuigsari/Pez/blueos_ros/README.md

 3. `bluerov_server` subscribes to those topics and issues MAVLink RC overrides to the vehicle.
 4. Video from the onboard camera can be viewed using any ROS image viewer (e.g. `rqt_image_view`) by subscribing to the corresponding camera topic provided by BlueOS.

+The same packet definitions are used by the ROS 2 implementation of `pez_comms`, allowing a Noetic vehicle to communicate with a Humble host over the acoustic modem.

 ---

 ## Usage